NextDotID/docs/docs/introduction/intro.md

 ![](../../static/img/hyper-multi-graph.png)

 ## Universal Profile API - One API for all web3 profiles
 Identity graphs consist of identifiers, like twitter, reddit, or github handles.
 These are used to build Universal Profiles for users.
-Developers, using the the Universal Profile SDK import information-rich user profiles, decreasing onboarding time and enabling instant personalization.
+Developers, using the Universal Profile SDK import information-rich user profiles, decreasing onboarding time and enabling instant personalization.
 ![](../../static/img/universal-profile.png)
 [Universal Profile](https://api.web3.bio)